 As seen above, regulated financial intermediaries are subject to investigation and reporting duties under the AMLA when they know or have reasonable grounds to suspect that assets involved in a business relationship are the proceeds of a felony or an aggravated tax fraud, or are subject to the power of disposal of a criminal organisation (Article 9 AMLA).

-Failure to comply with the duty to report suspicious activities to MROS is punishable by a fine not exceeding CHF500,000; respectively, CHF150,000 if the failure is due to negligence (Article 37 AMLA).
+Failure to comply with the duty to report suspicious activities to MROS is punishable by a fine not exceeding CHF500,000, or CHF150,000 if the failure is due to negligence (Article 37 AMLA).

 There are no specific defences for white-collar offences in Switzerland.